Diffusions with rank-based characteristics and values in the nonnegative quadrant: Introduction

 \subsection{Connections}

-Diffusions with rank-based characteristics were introduced in \cite{MR1894767} and studied in \cite{MR2187296}, \cite{2009arXiv0909.0065I} in connection with the study of long-term stability properties of large equity markets.
-Their detailed probabilistic study includes \cite{2011arXiv1108.3992F} in two dimensions, and \cite{2011arXiv1109.3823I} in three or more dimensions.
-This paper extends the results of \cite{2011arXiv1108.3992F} to a situation where -- through reflection at the faces of the nonnegative quadrant -- the vector of ranked processes $\, (X_1 (\cdot) \vee X_2 (\cdot)\,, X_1 (\cdot) \wedge X_2 (\cdot))\,$ has itself a stable distribution, under the conditions $\, h>g>0\,$; cf. subsection \ref{sec10.1} for some explicit computations.
-This has important ramifications for parameter estimation via time-reversal, as explained in \cite{springerlink:10.1007/s10436-012-0193-2}.
+Diffusions with rank-based characteristics were introduced in Fernholz \cite{MR1894767} and studied in Banner, Fernholz and Karatzas \cite{MR2187296}, Ichiba \textit{et al.} \cite{2009arXiv0909.0065I} in connection with the study of long-term stability properties of large equity markets.
+Their detailed probabilistic study includes Fernholz \textit{et al.} \cite{2011arXiv1108.3992F} in two dimensions, and Ichiba \textit{et~al.} \cite{2011arXiv1109.3823I} in three or more dimensions.
+This paper extends the results of Fernholz \textit{et al.} \cite{2011arXiv1108.3992F} to a situation where -- through reflection at the faces of the nonnegative quadrant -- the vector of ranked processes $ (X_1 (\cdot) \vee X_2 (\cdot) , X_1 (\cdot) \wedge X_2 (\cdot)) $ has itself a stable distribution, under the conditions $ h>g>0 $; cf. Section \ref{sec10.1} for some explicit computations.
+This has important ramifications for parameter estimation via time-reversal, as explained in Fernholz, Ichiba and Karatzas \cite{springerlink:10.1007/s10436-012-0193-2}.
 It is an interesting question, whether the analysis in this paper can be extended, to study multidimensional diffusions with rank-based characteristics and reflection on the faces of an orthant.

-There are also rather obvious connections of the model studied here with queueing models of the so-called ``generalized Jackson type'' under heavy-traffic conditions; we refer the reader to \cite{MR651627}, \cite{MR912049}, and \cite{MR757317}.
+There are also rather obvious connections of the model studied here with queueing models of the so-called ``generalized Jackson type'' under heavy-traffic conditions; we refer the reader to Foschini \cite{MR651627}, Harrison and Williams \cite{MR912049}, and Reiman \cite{MR757317}.

-\section{On Semimartingale Local Time}
+\section{On semimartingale local time}